Nursing Home Abuse in Fort Lauderdale, FL

 What Is Nursing Home Abuse?

 Did you or a loved one suffer abuse in Fort Lauderdale, Florida?
 There are federal and state laws designed to protect nursing home patients.
 A nursing home should be a long-term care facility where patients can live comfortably with the care they need.
 However, there is still the risk of nursing home abuse or neglect.
-Thankfully, laws protect the rights of the abused, and competent Fort Lauderdale nursing home abuse attorneys can help file a lawsuit if required.
+Thankfully, laws protect the rights of the abused, and competent Fort Lauderdale nursing home abuse attorneys can help.

 Federal Laws Protecting Against Nursing Home Abuse

 Nursing Home Reform Act (1987)

 The Nursing Home Reform Act of 1987 created a stringent set of protocols for Fort Lauderdale, Florida nursing home facilities to maintain.
 This law was passed after a study conducted by the Institute of Medicine determined that there was rampant elderly abuse and neglect in nursing homes.
 Under this law, Fort Lauderdale facilities must: